Billaferd/QuantumNexus/Designers/CoreSetDesignAndMechanics.md

 The game concludes immediately when a player accumulates ten (10) Supremacy Points during a Scoring Step.
 Additionally, a player is instantly eliminated if they are forced to draw from an empty deck, a condition colloquially known as "decking out."
 If multiple players reach the ten-point threshold simultaneously, the player with the highest overall score is declared the victor; a perfect tie under these conditions results in a draw.

 Supremacy Points are generated exclusively during the Scoring Step.
-A player earns exactly one Supremacy Point for every friendly Front Row quadrant that is physically occupied by at least one unit—or indirectly controlled via spatial projection or action-taxing illusions—that directly faces an entirely unoccupied enemy Front Row quadrant.
+A player earns exactly one Supremacy Point for every quadrant they occupy within the neutral Contested Zone (Row 3) during the Scoring Step.
+Players may also execute a 'Secure Objective' action during their turn to claim player-placed Strategic Directives for immediate 3-point bursts, forcing lateral expansion and flanking.

 Furthermore, the accumulation of these points serves a dual purpose: it acts as a pacing mechanism known as Theater Escalation.
 By calculating the Combined Supremacy Score (the sum of all players' current Supremacy Points), the game dynamically shifts through three distinct phases.